Fregattenkapitän (Crew 30)

 |U-99||18 Apr 1940||17 Mar 1941||8 patrols (127 days)|

-In September 1937 he left U-35 and took over the Type II U-boat U-23.
-After the outbreak of the war he won his first successes with U-23 on some patrols in the North Sea in the area of the English and Scottish east coast.
+In September 1937 he took over command the small Type II U-23.
+Following the outbreak of the war he won his first successes on patrols in the North Sea off the English and Scottish east coasts.

 In November 1939 he laid nine mines in Moray Firth, Scotland.
 The first great success for Otto Kretschmer was the sinking of the Danish tanker Danmark (10,517 tons) on 12 January 1940.